JKU-ICG/AOS/LFR/python/README.md

 Please take a look at [`LFR/python/sample.py`](LFR/python/sample.py) file in the repository for a complex example.

-The `LFR_utils.py` file provides additional auxiliary functions for initializing the light-field renderer, uploading poses and images, and for modifying poses (e.g., to virtual camera positions needed for integration).
+The `LFR/python/LFR_utils.py` file provides additional auxiliary functions for initializing the light-field renderer, uploading poses and images, and for modifying poses (e.g., to virtual camera positions needed for integration).
 Note that at startup of the renderer (`PyAOS`) the working directory should be the `LFR/python/` folder to make sure libraries and shaders are found.

+`LFR/python/pyaos_test.py` is a unit test written in Python's `unittest` framework.
+To verify that the code compiled correctly, just run the unit test.
+Make sure that the working directory is set to `LFR/python/`.